Daniel-J-S/Student-Facing-Website-PWA/src/page-content/index.md

 title: "Home"
 ---

-# SEIR 10/12/2020 - "Curiosity"
+# SEIR 02/08/2021

-This website contains assignments and materials for General Assembly's SEIR Program.
+This website contains assignments and materials for General Assembly's SEIR program.

 <br>